ResetXPDR/MSFS_AutoFPS/README.md

     - Resets TLOD, Clouds, Auto Target FPS and graphics mode detection to initial state.
     - Useful to reinitialise and recommence the seek process for TLOD Min/Top + should conditions change significantly from what they were on initial start-up.
     - Can be activated by pressing ALT-R while the app has the focus, making it suitable to be assigned as a VR-friendly voice command with an app like VoiceAttack.
-  - Flight type - VFR or IFR (any mode), and four additional user profiles (expert mode)
+  - Flight type - VFR or IFR (any mode), and four additional user profiles (Expert mode)
-    - Non-expert mode:
+    - Non-Expert mode:
       - VFR will use higher minimum and maximum TLODs and a lower TLOD base altitude than IFR.
       - Accounts for the greater performance expectation that GA flights in rural areas will have.
     - Expert mode:
-      - Defaults to similar settings differences as non-expert mode for VFR and IFR.
+      - Defaults to similar settings differences as Non-Expert mode for VFR and IFR.
       - user1 through user4 profiles are initially based on the IFR profile.
       - Settings are fully customisable and saved to/restored from the respective profile.
       - Profile names can be edited, including VFR and IFR:
         - Double clicking on the profile combo box text area toggles edit-ability, with non-editable being the initial state on startup.
         - Press Enter, press Tab or click on another control on the app UI for the changed text to be accepted.
     - Command line argument support for flight type profiles is as follows:
-      - -ifr and -vfr continue launching the app with the default IFR and VFR profiles, even if renamed in expert mode.
+      - -ifr and -vfr continue launching the app with the default IFR and VFR profiles, even if renamed in Expert mode.
-      - -user1 to -user4 now open their corresponding user profiles, restricted to expert mode.
+      - -user1 to -user4 now open their corresponding user profiles, restricted to Expert mode.
-      - -profile "`<profile name>`" loads the specified profile in expert mode, requiring an exact match.
+      - -profile "`<profile name>`" loads the specified profile in Expert mode, requiring an exact match.
   - Use Expert Options
     - Non-Expert Mode (unchecked and default)
       - Allows the app to use default settings in conjunction with your chosen target FPS that should produce good automated FPS tracking, provided you have set reasonable MSFS TLOD, OLOD and Cloud settings and a realistic FPS target within your system's performance capability.